-Your dog needs their very own first aid kit – and we’ll show you how to put together a mini-version for quick day trips.
+Your dog needs their very own first aid kit – but what should you put in a first aid kit for your dog?
+We’ll show you how to put together a mini-version for quick trips.

 We all know if we’re traveling long distances or camping with our four-legged friend a first-aid kit is a must.
 It’s just common sense – not only for us but for our dogs, too.

 If you’re like me, you might not have considered bringing along a first aid kit when you’re out for a few hours.
 Maybe you’re just doing a quick walk at a local trail or meeting friends for a romp at the dog park.
 You’ll just be out for a bit, right?
 What could possibly happen that can’t be taken care of once you get home?

 If First Aid Was Available…

 Let me share a quick story that changed my mind.